 If that’s not enough, there is also a wildlife sanctuary and a gold mine.
-In fact, I loved it so much, I wrote a separate article on Driving Creek.
+In fact, I loved it so much that I wrote a separate article on Driving Creek.

 Coromandel road trip: 309 Road (Coromandel Town to Whitianga)

 There are two routes across the peninsula.
 We chose the 309, which is not your typical motorway, but rather a taste of rural New Zealand.
 It’s a mostly unpaved road (called metals in NZ) that locals will tell you is named for its 309 curves during the 20-kilometre scenic journey.